Why now is the time to invest in cellular IoT?

 investing in cellular iot - why now?

-At the same time we see operators preparing the sunset of their 2G and 3G networks to reduce operational expenses.
-In addition, public unlicensed networks don’t seem to live up to their promise, looking at Sigfox filing for bankruptcy and Bouygues Telecom announcing to shut down their public LoRaWAN network and focus on their cellular LPWAN technologies LTE-M and NB-IoT.
+At the same time, we see operators preparing for the sunset of their 2G and 3G networks to reduce operational expenses.
+In addition, public unlicensed networks don’t seem to live up to their promise, looking at Sigfox filing for bankruptcy and Bouygues Telecom’s announcement to shut down their public LoRaWAN network and focus on their cellular LPWAN technologies LTE-M and NB-IoT.

-When considering to start using cellular LPWAN, 2022 might be the perfect year.
+Now might be the perfect time to start considering using cellular LPWAN.
 The technology has proven itself, networks are ready to use and hardware is widely available.

 Share this post